 A Simple Test

 Discovering if you are a mouth or nose breather at night is the first step.
 But how do you know what you are doing while you are asleep if there is no one watching you throughout the night?
 The easiest way is to use some special mouth tape to gently tape your mouth shut at night.

 Mouth taping may raise some initial concerns, but mouth tape is designed for this purpose and will easily come off when necessary.
-One single strip placed vertically over the mouth at night can help you to determine if mouth breathing is a concern for you.
+One single strip placed vertically over the mouth at night can help you determine if mouth breathing is a concern for you.
 (For more info on mouth taping watch this video.)

 Why Nose Breathing Is Important

 Since nitric oxide has anti-fungal, anti-viral, anti-parasitic, and anti-bacterial properties nose breathing is great for our immune function.
-Breathing through the nose actually slows and deepens our breath which allows the lungs more time to absorb oxygen and excrete carbon dioxide from the body.
-Deeper breaths fill the lower lungs which are rich in parasympathetic nerve receptors which helps the body to calm and go into the rest, digest, and healing state of being as well.
+Breathing through the nose slows and deepens our breath which allows the lungs more time to absorb oxygen and excrete carbon dioxide from the body.
+Deeper breaths fill the lower lungs which are rich in parasympathetic nerve receptors which help the body to calm and go into the rest, digest, and healing state of being as well.

 Dangers of Mouth Breathing

 Mouth breathing is useful in times of danger or stress.
 When we need to receive oxygen quickly mouth breathing fills the upper lungs and triggers the sympathetic state (also referred to as the fight or flight state.)
-This type of breath is valuable in intense situations, but causes problems if done habitually.
+This type of breath is valuable in intense situations but causes problems if done habitually.

 Problems associated with nose breathing include sleep troubles, developmental changes, mouth problems, changes in personality, cognitive issues, and lower immune function.
 (For more information check out this blog post.)